|

 technological marvel.
 But one should not allow technological change to mask the

-fact that we have the same unfair and unjust social structure and relationship
+fact that we have the same unjust political structure and relationship with each

 Whatever we may think about the founders as a group or as individuals or think